AspectTheDev/uptime-kuma/CONTRIBUTING.md

 - 4 spaces indentation
 - Follow `.editorconfig`
 - Follow ESLint
-- Methods and functions should be documented with JSDoc
+- Methods and funtions should be documented with JSDoc

 ## Name convention